Download our FREE smartphone app today!

 - via current affairs – via our weekly tutorial discussion sessions centred on a topic in the news such as Extremism

-- via assemblies – a 15 session once a week centred on a theme that links to British Values, for example, Human Rights and Freedom
+- via assemblies – once a week centred on a theme that links to British Values, for example, Human Rights and Freedom

 - via the Academy Thematic Days that encourage the exploration and application of British Values and being a British citizen